edrake07/GettingAndCleaning_Project/README.md

 ## Run Instructions
 * Place run_analysis.R and the 'UCI HAR Dataset' folder in your working directory
 * In R run the command 'source("run_analysis.R")'
-* data_all.csv and summary_all.csv will be written out the working directory
+* data_all.txt and summary_all.txt will be written out the working directory

 ## Files in the Repo
 ### UCI HAR Dataset